hgschmie/ofa/README.md

 `ofa` supports this mode, however there are some caveats:

 - When the set of roles contains more than one AWS account and the user needs to choose between multiple roles from multiple accounts, the menu selection will contain the AWS account ids in parentheses.
+If the AWS accounts are configured with Account aliases, the aliases will be displayed instead.
 - When the same role name is presented in multiple accounts, role selection will always fall back to the interactive dialog as `ofa` only stores the role name and not the account id in its configuration.
 This may be fixed in a future version.